 Changes wont be saved until you sign up for an Enhanced Profile subscription.

-I have been working at Ipsos full-time (More than 5 years)
+I worked at Ipsos full-time (More than a year)

 I applied online.
 I interviewed at Ipsos.